dbabaioff/ng-babel-systemjs-seed/README.md

 ng-play
 ========

-This repo is a 1.x version on ng2-play (https://github.com/pkozlowski-opensource/ng2-play)
+This repo is a 1.x version of ng2-play (https://github.com/pkozlowski-opensource/ng2-play)

 ## Install